dashjoin/platform/dashjoin-docs/docs/administration.md

 The system configuration page (/table/config/dj-config) allows defining some UI settings that are applied globally to all UI pages.
 The settings allow controlling the following aspects of the UI:

 * Sidebar: settings allow defining the width of the side bar and the roles for which it is visible

+TODO: add a section about UI parameters

+* homepage	/page/Home	ui	Application home page
+* on-login		ui	Expression to be evaluated upon login
+* sidenav-open	true	ui	Side navigation is open initially (changes applied after next login)
+* dark-theme		ui	Theme settings (see https://marmelab.com/react-admin/AppTheme.html#writing-a-custom-theme)
+* sidenav-width-px	200	ui	Width of the side navigation bar (changes applied after next login)
+* theme		ui	Theme settings (see https://marmelab.com/react-admin/AppTheme.html#writing-a-custom-theme)
+* allow-dark-mode	true	ui	Show the dark mode icon in the toolbar
+* logo-url

+### Adding static assets to the app

+Static assets like images, logos, movies, and other files required by your application can be placed in the ```/assets```folder.

+The assets are accessible in the running application as ```http(s)://<app url>/assets```

+By definition, access to static assets does not require login, so they are always readable / publically accessible.
+Do not place any confidential data in the assets folder.

+When working with version control tools (i.e. git), assets can be maintained along with all other app resources under revision control.